Treats! Rise From the Cultural Ashes of Playboy

 “Boys, this is Playboy.
 In it, are beautiful women.
 You are free to look at them.
 But before you do, first open another magazine to its middle.
 Car and Driver or Sports Illustrated will do,” my father instructed.

 One of my brothers picked up another Playboy.

 “Now, insert the Playboy into middle of your magazine.
 And now, just one more thing, find a place in the magazine of your choice, where there are ads on both sides.
 Now put and keep your thumb in between these pages—at all times.
 Lastly, and most importantly, if a woman comes in, you just go back to these two, default pages—no one is the wiser.”

 The two, Solitro brothers’ smiles matched mine and my brothers’.
 This, we all know, was a planned man.

 Now back to the treat—Treats!, that is.

 Better than Playboy.
-Like Playboy Found & Publisher Hugh Hefner, Treats!
-Founder & Publisher John Shaw saw that neo-progressive Puritanism was creating a market opportunity—just as post-war Puritanism of the ’50s had done.
+Like Playboy Founder & Publisher Hugh Hefner, Treats!
+Founder & Publisher Steve Shaw saw that neo-progressive Puritanism was creating a market opportunity—just as post-war Puritanism of the ’50s had done.
 The latest crusade by progressives has only increased the appeal for tasteful nudity, instead of generating shame for female nudity.
 Shaw, similar to Hefner, created something that demands our attention and support.
 It turns out “treats” is an art term for what the mainstream thought was dirty, nasty and shameful—it’s also what Shaw and his compatriot artists thought men wanted to see and, if necessary, read.